 A stroke occurs when either too much blood or too little blood disrupts blood flow to part of the brain.
 This deprives brain tissue of necessary oxygen and nutrients.
 Within minutes brain cells begin to die and the result is a loss of brain function.
 Brain damage from strokes can be minimized if they are treated promptly, but it's common to mistake signs of a stroke for other health problems, which delays treatment.

-- Transient Ischemic Attack (TIA): A TIA is an early warning that a stroke (also called a brain attack) may be coming.
+Transient Ischemic Attack (TIA): A TIA is an early warning that a stroke (also called a brain attack) may be coming.
 A TIA is a temporary stroke.
 It causes no lasting damage.
 But the effects of a stroke, if it happens, can be very serious and lasting.
 If you think you are having symptoms of a TIA or stroke--even if they don't last--get medical help right away.

 Ischemic Stroke: Ischemic stroke occurs when an artery that supplies the brain is greatly narrowed or blocked.
 This can be caused by a buildup of plaque.
 It can also occur when small pieces of plaque or blood clot (called emboli) break off into the bloodstream.

 Subarachnoid Hemorrhage: A subarachnoid hemorrhage occurs when a blood vessel on the surface of the brain bursts (hemorrhages).
 This spills blood into the surrounding tissue.
 This type of stroke often happens suddenly, with little warning.
 It is one of the most serious of all types of strokes.

 Hemorrhagic Stroke: Hemorrhagic stroke occurs when a blood vessel in the brain ruptures.
 This lets blood spill into nearby brain tissue, which damages the cells.
 Other brain cells die because their normal blood supply is cut off.

-Risk Factors for Stroke
+Risk factors for stroke

 Certain health and lifestyle issues--called risk factors--increase your chances of having a stroke.
 The leading risk factor for stroke is high blood pressure.
 But there are many other factors that also put you at risk.
 Risk factors are different for each person.
-Learn more.

-Effects of a Stroke on the Brain and Body
+Effects of a stroke on the brain and body

 When blood supply is cut off from the brain, cells begin to die from lack of oxygen.
 Within minutes, skills such as reasoning, speech, and arm or leg movement may be lost.
 The type of skills and the amount of loss depend on two things: which part of the brain was affected and how much tissue was damaged.
-Learn more.